FormIt3D/FormItWorkflowPlugins/README.md

 # FormItWorkflowPlugins
-Learn how to use FormIt plugins: https://formit3d.github.io/FormItExamplePlugins/index.html

-Learn how to build FormIt plugins: https://formit3d.github.io/FormItExamplePlugins/docs/HowToBuild.html
+**This repo has been retired and replaced by individual repos for each FormIt Workflow plugin.**

+The FormIt Plugin Manager will automatically migrate any installed plugins from this repo to the appropriate standalone repo, and no further plugin development will occur in this repo.

+Instead, take a look at the **FormIt3D** organization to see all of our latest plugin repos: https://github.com/FormIt3D

-© Copyright 2020 Autodesk, Inc. All rights reserved.
+© Copyright Autodesk, Inc. All rights reserved.

 •	[Privacy Policy](http://usa.autodesk.com/privacy/)